CSC207-UofT/course-project-hello-kitchen/docs/specification.md

 The users can search for recipes in the app by recipe names and categories.
 The users can also mark a recipe as favourite.
 The user can create their own recipes and upload it.

+## Statement of Scope

+The app will be built using gradle to a JAR file and run in JRE 11.
+It will have a CLI (Command Line Interface).

+## Architectural and component-level design

+### User

+- The user can sign up an account with a unique username and will be assigned a unique `id`.
+- The user can log in to the app using his/her unique `id`.
+- The user will have a customized description, with default value if left blank.
+- There will be two types of users, `CommonUser` and `AdminUser`, and they will have access to different commands.
+- After logged in, the user will have access to their favourite list, where they can check all the recipes they marked as favourite.
+- AdminUser will be authorized to delete existing user.
+- The user will be able to log out after he/she is done.
+- The app will also have the ability to show the list of all signed-up user in case the user forget his/her `id`.

+### Recipe
+- Recipe is a class that stores different attributes.
+- The recipe will have two different toString methods with simplified or detailed display, showing different information.
+- The users can create different recipes by providing information to the attributes.
+The name of a recipe is not necessarily unique, however, when a recipe is created, it will be assigned a unique `id` for future access to it.
+- The recipe will also be able to be modified for the field specified by the user.
+- The recipe can be marked as favourite by a user.
+- The recipe cna also be searched using keyword or using categories.
+- The app will also be able to print out a list showing information about all the recipes it stores.

 ## Commands